Economic supports for businesses

 Accelerating Manufacturing Scale-Up Grant

-Supports eligible small- and medium-sized manufacturing businesses with funding up to $250,000 to prototype, pilot or demonstrate new technologies, commercialize new technologies and/or products, improve market access, and identify and implement operational improvements
+Supports eligible small- and medium-sized manufacturing businesses with funding up to $250,000 (for 75% of project costs) to prototype, pilot or demonstrate new technologies, commercialize new technologies and/or products, improve market access, and identify and implement operational improvements

 Rural, remote and Indigenous communities